dashpay/dash-wallet/wallet/WallofCoins-README.md

   }
 ]
 ```
-This method is use for get all devices for user
+This method is use for get all devices for register user